himanshuu004/Prototyp-NEORA/README.md

 - Search and filter capabilities

 ### Additional Features
-- Floating chatbot powered by Gemini API
+- Floating chatbot for FAQ
 - Real-time updates using Convex
-- Role-based authentication
+- Role-based authentication with Clerk
 - Responsive design
 - Therapy-friendly UI with soft colors